 Robotic teammates must be able to reason about the multi-dimensional aspects of an effective team.
 Motivated by the concept of shared cooperative activity, developed in prior work by Bratman, we propose algorithms that enable robots to become full-fledged team members.
 These algorithms allow robots to reason about mutual responsiveness, commitment to the joint activity, and commitment to mutual support to improve teamwork.

 M. L. Chang, T. Kessler Faulkner, T. Wei, E. S. Short, G. Anandaraman, A. L. Thomaz.
 TASC: Teammate Algorithm for Shared Cooperation.
-To appear in IEEE International Conference on Intelligent Robots and Systems (IROS), 2020.
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2020.

 M. L. Chang, Z. H. Pope, E. S. Short, A. L. Thomaz.
 Defining Fairness in Human-Robot Teams.
 IEEE International Conference on Robot & Human Interactive Communication (R0-MAN), 2020.